Saleor-Multi-Vendor/saleor-multi-vendor/README.md

 # [Live Chat at Gitter](https://gitter.im/Saleor-Multi-Vendor/community)
 # [Project Board at Github](https://github.com/Saleor-Multi-Vendor/saleor-multi-vendor/projects/1)
-# Support this project on [Open Collective](https://opencollective.com/saleor-marketplace#category-BUDGET)
+# Donate to this project on [Open Collective](https://opencollective.com/saleor-marketplace#category-BUDGET)

+## There is no stable release yet.
+Get help on gitter chat.
-## Use issues to get an invite.
+## We are looking for contributors.
+Use issues to get an invite to organization.

 Short Analysis: